ummaycoc-cuny/real-analysis/README.md

 like `git@github.com:USERNAME/real-analysis.git` but with your login name instead of USERNAME

+**Note that GitHub offers a Graphical Client you can use.
+I am giving advice based on using the terminal / shell.**

 ## Setting up the fork on your computer (assumes OSX)
-Note that GitHub offers a Graphical Client you can use.
-I am giving advice based on using the terminal / shell:
+on using the terminal / shell:
 - In the _Finder_, make a folder somewhere you want to do your work in.
 - In the _Terminal_, `cd` to that folder.